Major Brabazon-Plank: Overview

 In Uncle Dynamite, Major Brabazon-Plank (also called Major Plank) is a famed explorer who led at least one expedition up the Amazon River in Brazil.
 He is a fat, pear-shaped man and a perpetual eater.
-He was educated at Eton, where he was called "Bimbo", and is a former Governor of a Crown colony.
+He was educated at Eton, where he was called "Bimbo".
 While in Peru, Major Plank judged a bonny baby competition, where the mother of one of the honourable mentions was unhappy with the results and stabbed him in the leg.
 (He will show the scar when asked.)
 This experience has instilled in him a lifelong phobia of babies and marriage ('as marriages lead to bonny babies, and bonny babies lead to bonny baby competitions').

 He has recently come back from leading an expedition up the Amazon with Bill Oakshott.
 Visiting Ashenden Manor, he finds Uncle Fred, whom he knew at Eton, usurping his identity.

 In Stiff Upper Lip, Jeeves and Aunts Aren't Gentlemen, Major Plank is a retired explorer.
 An elderly, tanned, square-faced man, he was an explorer in Brazil and now lives in a house that he inherited from his godfather in Hockley-cum-Meston.
 He is devoted to rugby football and was educated at Haileybury, where he had the nickname "Barmy".
 He breeds cocker spaniels and eats nonfattening protein bread.
 He was once scarred in the leg by the mother of an Honourable Mention in a Bonny Babies contest he judged in Peru, and is now strongly averse to marriage and babies.
 In South Africa, he hitched-hiked from Johannesburg to Cape Town to avoid being married.

 In the first Jeeves novel in which he appears, he sells a black amber statuette he obtained in the Congo to Sir Watkyn Bassett, and wants to call the police on Bertie Wooster trying to sell it back to him.
 Jeeves (as Inspector Witherspoon) diverts the call to the police by naming Bertie as Alpine Joe and takes Bertie away.
 Major Plank also seeks a prop forward for the local rugby team.
 He finds this in Bertie's old friend, the Reverend Harold 'Stinker' Pinker, to whom he gives a vicarage.
 In the latter novel, he is a visitor haunting Bertie Wooster, the Major trying to remember where they had met before.
 He suffers from a poor memory as an after-effect of having contracted malaria during his time in Brazil.